 In 1912 the Yost No.20 was placed on the market.
 It was very similar to the No.20.
 It was available until 1924.
 The No.2 was the last of the "grasshopper" Yosts.

 Yosts were made by the Yost Writing Machine Company of Bridgeport, Connecticut.
 They were the invention of George Washington Newton Yost (1831 - 1895) who, years earlier in 1872, played a key role in convincing Remington to produce the first commercially successful typewriter, the Sholes & Glidden.
 In typewriter circles the Yost name carried significant gravitas.

-Yost production at the Bridgeport factory, which was located at 1087-1155 Railroad Avenue, in 1924.
-The factory was eventually demolished decades later.
-But that was not the end of the Yost story.
+Yost production at the Bridgeport factory, which was located at 1087-1155 Railroad Avenue, ended in 1924.
+The factory was eventually demolished decades later but that was not the end of the Yost story.

-At some point, a version of the No.20 was produced in Syracuse, New York, probably at the Smith-Premier factory and most likely after the closure of the Bridgeport factory.
-This No.20's grasshopper typebars were replaced with a true frontsrike arrangement and ribbon spools were moved to the top of the typewriter.
-This was the last Yost to be produced.
+At some point a version of the No.20 was produced in Syracuse, New York, probably at the Smith-Premier typewriter factory and most likely after the closure of the Bridgeport factory.
+This version of the No.20 had its grasshopper typebars replaced with true frontsrike ones and its ribbon spools were moved to the top of the machine.
+It was the last Yost to be produced.